Catheter: Diagnostic catheters

 There are various catheters used in angiography procedures.
 Diagnostic catheters direct wires through blood vessels.
 Radiocontrast agent is then injected through the catheter to visualise the vessels via various imaging methods such as computed tomography (CT), projectional radiography, and fluoroscopy.
 Pigtail catheter is a non-selective catheter with multiple side holes that can deliver large volumes of contrast into a blood vessel for imaging purposes.
 Cobra catheter is a selective catheter used to catheterise downgoing vessels in the abdomen.
 Cobra catheters move forward by pushing and are removed by pulling.
 Sidewinder catheter is a selective catheter is used to navigate the aorta.
-Headhunter, Newton, Simmons, Bentson, and Berenstein catheters are used to navigate the into one of the three branches of the arch of aorta.
+Headhunter, Newton, Simmons, Bentson, and Berenstein catheters are used to navigate them into one of the three branches of the arch of aorta.
 Yashiro Catheter is a selective, hydrophilic catheter designed for optimal entry into celiac trunk.
 Whereas endothelial cell sampling through endovascular sampling with coils, stents, stent retrievers, or guidewires suffer from poor selectivity and a low or highly variable cell yield, a micro-3D-printed device adapted for endovascular techniques can harvest endothelial cells for transcriptomic analysis.